 Loadimpact is an essential tool for large Websites visited by tens of thousands of visitors daily.
 A free account allows you to check the loading impact with 50 simulated users; anything more you’ll have to upgrade to a premium account.

 Site-Perf fully emulates natural browser behavior by downloading your page with all the images, CSS, JS, and other files – just like a regular visitor, and on the report, you can see the Website page loading what files start loading at first and how fast.
 It is a handy performance report to find elements needed to improve your website’s loading time.

 Shows the duration of a given website.
-This value can be used for showing how long a website take to load and if it is better to optimize the website or change a (slow) ISP.
+This value can be used for showing how long a website takes to load and if it is better to optimize the website or change a (slow) ISP.

 Internet Explorer plugin that visually displays the underlying requests made by the browser for content.
-It also provides suggestions on how to improve the performance of the measured page.
+It also provides suggestions for improving the performance of the measured page.